xueyinglyu/cfDNA/README.md

 # 1. Installation
-All necessary packages and tools will be set up by conda.
+All necessary packages and tools will be set up in [tool_dir] by conda.
 ```
 sh cfDNA_pipeline.sh [tool_dir]
 ```

-e.g., [env] subdirectory will be created automatically.
+e.g., [env] subdirectory will be created automatically, and no need to create the subdirectory by yourself.
 ```
 sh cfDNA_pipeline.sh /pathowh01/disk1/lyuxy/pipeline/env
 ```